nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `create-t /tag TAG [TAG_COLOR] [/tag TAG]...`

 - Creates a tag with the name TAG.
 TAG can only be a single word.
 - [TAG_COLOR] is an optional input to specify the tag color to display.
 The possible colors are red, green, blue, yellow, purple, cyan, white.
-The tag color is set as white by default.
+Any other input will set the tag as white.
+If no color is specified, the color of the tag will be set to the default white color.
+This applies to other input that has `/tag TAG [TAG_COLOR]` as an optional field.
 - The user can create multiple tags within a single line.

 💡 Creating a tag that already exists will override the tag color.